Ice Cream Tote Tutorial

 Ice Cream Tote Tutorial by Penny Spool Quilts

-Place the two lining pieces right sides together and sew a 1/4″ seam around the sides and bottom, leaving the top open.
+Place the two lining pieces right sides together, secure with clips (I like Clover Wonder Clips) or pins, and sew a 1/4″ seam around the sides and bottom, leaving the top open.
 Trim off the bottom corners and leave inside out.

 Ice Cream Tote Tutorial by Penny Spool Quilts

-Place the two quilted blocks right sides together and sew a 1/4″ seam around the sides and bottom as well, leaving the top open again.
+Place the two quilted blocks right sides together, clip or pin together, and sew a 1/4″ seam around the sides and bottom as well, leaving the top open again.
 Trim off the corners, too, and turn it right sides out.

 Ice Cream Tote Tutorial by Penny Spool Quilts